Kadantte/Aishite/README.md

 ### 1. **VPN**

-A `VPN` is a third-party service that instead makes request for you and send you back.<br>
+A `VPN` is a third-party service that makes requests for you and sends them back.<br>
-It's definitely slow but safe, undetectable, but performance is very provider dependent.<br>
+It's safe and undetectable, but it can be performance-heavy and slow depending on your provider.<br>

 ### 2. **DPI** (Deep Packet Inspection) **Bypasser**

-A `DPI` bypasser splits packet to hid destination IP adress.<br>
+A `DPI` bypasser splits packet to hid destination IP address.<br>
 It doesn't cost much request speed, very undetectable, but performance varies per software.<br>

 ## Q. Will there be **web version** given its powered by Electron?

 Possibly, but nothing is confirmed.<br>
-As such, there are some technical difficulties due to **Browser**s' inheirt restrictions.<br>
+As such, there are some technical difficulties due to **Browser**s' inherit restrictions.<br>
 Though, its possible to avoid most of it, via backend and more.<br>
 But it will require me to host a server which equals monthly fees.<br>
 Throughout years I developed everyone was just lurking...<br>